 How To Select, Train, and Empower CSAs To Increase Turnover and Drive Conversion and Customer Retention

+Customer Service Agents.
 Customer service positions have some of the highest turnover rates of any job across almost every industry.
 Companies now face the increasingly urgent challenge of providing customers with a high-quality customer service experience despite losing and replacing as much as 45% of their customer service workforce in any given year.
 The costs of customer service agent (CSA) turnover — whether caused by poor hiring decisions, insufficient training or compensation structures, or employee burnout — are immense.
 The measurable financial loss of a CSA’s departure from the company is anywhere from 16% to 213% of their annual salary, with employers spending, on average, 6-9 months of a CSAs salary to recruit, hire, and train their replacement.

 High turnover rates are most often the direct result of poor hiring decisions, insufficient training, and low employee morale/poor company culture.
 The associated impacts of these conditions on the quality of the customer service experience provided are more challenging to measure.
 Yet they are no less devastating to a firm’s profit margins, as companies lose more than seven out of ten customers due to poor quality customer service experiences.
 Consequently, companies hoping to increase their profit margins should begin by examining how their hiring, training, development, and management processes for CSAs contribute to the quality of the customer service experience of both potential and existing clients.
 Keep reading to find out how to leverage the CSA position to drive revenues and decrease operational costs, and how CommBox can help.